-the install_command setting is used for installing packages into the virtual environment; both the package under test and any defined dependencies.
+the install\command setting is used for installing packages into the virtual environment; both the package under test and any defined dependencies.
 Must contain the substitution key {packages} which will be replaced by the packages to install.
-You should also accept {opts} if you are using pip or easy_install - it will contain index server options if you have configured them via indexserver and the deprecated downloadcache option if you have configured it.
+You should also accept {opts} if you are using pip or easy\install - it will contain index server options such as --pre (configured as pip\pre) and potentially index-options from the deprecated indexserver option.